rambethina/java/pages/mydoc/mydoc_week_three.md

 * Initialize variables with values.
 * Solving any compilation issues.
 *
-Example - In the following example we created a variable called firstName of type String and assigned it a value Ram, As a part of the exercise add remaining registration fields.
+Example - In the following example we created a variable called firstName of type String and assigned it a value Ram, As a part of the exercise add you will need to add remaining registration fields.

 ```